 The Bear Creek Trail trailhead can be accessed at the southern end of South Pine Street in Telluride.
 Finding some on-street parking for the trailhead can be problematic.
 The trail follows an old roadbed, and provides an easy, low-gradient approach into the valley.
 Roberts' guidebook (2005:253) indicates that the ice flows in the lower gorge can be reached after only a 20-minute hike.
 The area of the main Bear Creek Falls lies much farther in, about 2.5 miles up the canyon.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bear Creek:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bear Creek:

 Featured Route For Bear Creek